markkrumholz/z_fluctuation/README.md

 ### License ###

 This code is distributed under the terms of the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html) version 3.0.
-The text of the license is included in the main directory of the repository as `LICENSE.txt`.
+The text of the license is included in the main directory of the repository as `LICENSE`.